luc-vocab/anki-quick-edit/README.md

 You do need to configure the addon to tell it which field in your for a given note type needs to be focused.
 After installing the addon, select it in the Anki addon manager, then click **Config**

-For each shortcut that you need, add an entry which contains the note type, the keyboard shortcut, and the name of the field to focus on
+For each shortcut that you need, add an entry which contains the note type, the keyboard shortcut, and the name of the field to focus on.

+For example, I have a note type called **Chinese-Words**, and within that note type, I want to quickly focus on field **Example** using shortcut **Ctrl+T**

 `
 {